Gloria72/Gloria72/README.md

 If you have an interesting project or idea, feel free to reach out to me at [gloriacheng80@gmail.com](mailto:gloriacheng80@gmail.com).
 Let's build something amazing together!

-## ☕ Fun Fact
-I map neurons for fun and believe data visualization should feel like art.